 3.Secure battery terminal and quality cables

-The battery is supposed to be fastened/secured at all time.
+The battery is supposed to be fastened/secured at all times.
 It can be very dangerous if the battery is moving around or vibrating, which can cause damage to the battery itself and create the risk of short-circuiting.

 4.Protection from extreme temperature changes

-It’s the exact opposite of heating up, heat speeds up the chemical reaction, and cold temperature will slow the chemical reaction, that is why in winters the battery becomes a bit sluggish, even if it is charged.
+It’s the exact opposite of heating up, heat speeds up the chemical reaction, and cold temperature will slow the chemical reaction; that is why in winters, the battery becomes a bit sluggish, even if it is charged.
 So, make sure that your car is covered in summers as well as winters.

 5.Check battery’s water level

 Since the majority of the people use lead-acid batteries and the same are installed in our cars from the factory, so we need to maintain its water level.

 6.Make sure your battery doesn’t overcharge

-Lead-acid batteries release hydrogen and oxygen gasses when they are overcharged which can cause two major problems that are, your battery might explode, and breaking the composition of the water in the battery, drastically reducing its lifespan.
+Lead-acid batteries release hydrogen and oxygen gasses when they are overcharged, which can cause two major problems that are, your battery might explode and breaking the composition of the water in the battery, drastically reducing its lifespan.

 7. Limit short rides

 Short rides prevent your car’s battery from getting fully charged.
-Your car draws a huge amount of current to start and the alternator recharges that battery, but it takes time, constant starting of your car without traveling some distance can lead to a discharged battery.
+Your car draws a huge amount of current to start, and the alternator recharges that battery, but it takes time; constant starting of your car without traveling some distance can lead to a discharged battery.

 8.Test your battery often

 Precaution is very important if you don’t want to be stuck in an uncomfortable situation.
-It’s better to keep a voltmeter and check your car’s battery every month when you do your regular maintenance, so that you know pre-hand if your battery is going to die soon.
+It’s better to keep a voltmeter and check your car’s battery every month when you do your regular maintenance so that you know pre-hand if your battery is going to die soon.

 9. Don’t perform any unnecessary electrical modification

 The same is the case with installing sub-woofers and bigger speakers that draw a lot more current.
-Not only can these modifications reduce the life of your battery, but also cause a fire so it’s better to keep your car in its stock condition.
+Not only can these modifications reduce the life of your battery, but it also causes a fire, so it’s better to keep your car in its stock condition.